HomeSpan/HomeSpan/docs/Reference.md

     * 2 = all status messages plus all HAP communication packets to and from the HomeSpan device
   * this parameter can also be changed at runtime via the [HomeSpan CLI](CLI.md)

-* `void setMaxConnections(uint8_t nCon)`
+* `void reserveSocketConnections(uint8_t nSockets)`
-  * sets the desired maximum number of HAP Controllers that can be simultaneously connected to HomeSpan (default=14)
-  * due to limitations of the ESP32 Arduino library, HomeSpan will override *nCon* if it exceed the following internal limits:
-    * if OTA is not enabled, *nCon* will be reduced to 14 if it has been set to a value greater than 14
-    * if OTA is enabled, *nCon* will be reduced to 13 if it has been set to a value greater than 13
+  * reserves *nSockets* network sockets for uses **other than** by the HomeSpan HAP Server for HomeKit Controller Connections
+    * for sketches compiled under Arduino-ESP32 v2.0.2, HomeSpan reserves 14 sockets for HAP Controller Connections
+    * each call to `reserveSocketConnections(nSockets)` reduces this number by *nSockets*
-  * if you add code to a sketch that uses it own network resources, you will need to determine how many TCP sockets your code may need to use, and use this method to reduce the maximum number of connections available to HomeSpan accordingly
+    * use this method if you add code to a sketch that requires its own socket connections (e.g. a separate web service, an MQTT server, etc.)
+  * multiple calls to this method are allowed - the number of sockets reserved will be the sum of *nSockets* across all calls
+  * note you do not need to separately reserve sockets for built-in HomeSpan functionality
+    * for example, `enableOTA()` already contains an embedded call to `reserveSocketConnections(1)` since HomeSpan knows one socket must be reserved to support OTA

 * `void setPortNum(uint16_t port)`
   * sets the TCP port number used for communication between HomeKit and HomeSpan (default=80)